Get Vaccinated

 - Bring a photo ID and your DHMP member ID card

 After your vaccine you’ll be given information detailing which COVID-19 vaccine you received and the date/location you received it.
-Be sure to keep this as a reminder of when to get your second dose of the vaccine.
+Be sure to keep this as a record of your COVID-19 vaccinations.
+It will help you keep track of additional doses or booster vaccines that you may need.
 It takes time for your body to build protection after any vaccination.
 COVID-19 vaccines that require two shots may not protect you until a week or two after your second shot.
 The one-dose Johnson & Johnson vaccine will provide protection a week or two after the single shot.

 COVID-19 Testing is available for all DHMP plans.
 Learn about your COVID-19 testing options.